A Special Kind of Learning Centre

-Our programs strengthen the brain (memory, attention, processing, etc.) for improved learning abilities in school and life!
+Our programs strengthen the brain (memory, attention, processing, sequencing, etc.) for improved learning abilities in school and life!
 After all, the brain is at the core of all the problems.
 Our programs work the whole brain and affect the whole body and the whole person.
-This is especially important for kids with Autism (ASD).

 Autism Spectrum Disorder ASD – Cognitive Deficits